I Don't Believe in Miracles (Sinitta song): Chart performance

-In the UK, "I Don't Believe in Miracles" debuted at number 42 on the chart edition of 24 September 1988, reached a peak of number 22 in its fifth week, and remained on the chart for a total of eight weeks.
-Similarly, it was a top 25 hit in Ireland where it peaked at number 21 and charted for three weeks.
-By contrast, it was a top two hit in Finland and a top 12 hit in Spain.
-On the Pan-Eurochart Hot 100 established by the Music & Media magazine, it debuted at number 83 on 15 October 1988, reached number 58 two weeks later, and fell off the chart after five weeks of presence.
+In the UK, "I Don't Believe in Miracles" debuted at number 42 on the chart edition of 24 September 1988, peaked at number 22 in its fifth week, and remained on the chart for eight weeks.
+Similarly, it was a top-25 hit in Ireland where it peaked at number 21 and charted for three weeks.
+It was a top-two hit in Finland, and a top-15 hit in Spain and Luxembourg.
+On the pan-Eurochart Hot 100 established by the Music & Media magazine, it debuted at number 83 on 15 October 1988, reached number 58 two weeks later, and fell off the chart after five weeks.